 You’ll visit the spectacular Balos Beach and Lagoon as well as enjoy a couple of hours on the uninhabited Gramvousa island, with pristine clear waters, and an imposing Venetian Fortress.

 Even if you are renting a car, you can drive along the National Highway to the port of Kissamos (about 40 minutes from Chania town) to board the fantastic day cruise.
 You can even forget about packing a lunch since there’s a buffet on board.

 Day Trip and Hiking Excursion of Samaria Gorge: Often included among the most visited places in the region, the imposing gorge of Samaria, one of the longest in Europe, is a top travel reason for those visiting Crete each summer.

 The trekking experience can take anything from 4 to 7 hours to cross and doing it with an experienced guide can be the best way to add some peace of mind to the adventure.
-The trip includes a pick-up and bus tickets, while the entrance to the gorge and the boat back to Chania are not included.
+The trip includes pick-up and bus tickets, while the entrance to the gorge and the boat back to Chania is not included.

 The 12-hour day trip lets you admire the imposing local nature, get in touch with the history of the gorge, and reach the unique southern coast of Chania to make your way back to the north.

 The 7 Villages of Apokoronas Tour with Lunch